kerguler/sPop2/docs/examples/ex1_simple/README.md

-## Using the sPop2 library
+## Creating an sPop population

-Using the sPop2 library to develop a population dynamics model.
+The sPop2 library can be used to create a structured population.

 **C code snippet**